There are many different commercial real estate listing websites on the market.

 And should you be in this real estate niche and want to see results, you might ask yourself which one to choose to get the best out of them.

-This article will be different from others on this topic, because I will focus on the performance data of the different websites there are.
+This article will differ from others on this topic because I will focus on the performance data of the various websites.

 So, which one is the best?

-The best commercial real estate listing website from a seller’s and real estate pro’s perspective is Ten-X with the highest average amount of monthly traffic per property listing.
+The best commercial real estate listing website from a seller’s and real estate pro’s perspective is Ten-X, with the highest average monthly traffic per property listing.

-From the perspective of a potential buyer interested in a large inventory, it’s Craigslist, followed by OfficeSpace and LoopNet.
+From the perspective of a potential buyer interested in a large inventory, it’s Craigslist, followed by LoopNet.

 What Are Commercial Real Estate Listing Websites?

-A commercial real estate listing website is just like any other real estate listing website, with the only difference that their focus is on commercial properties.
+A commercial real estate listing website is just like any other one, with the only difference being that it focuses on commercial properties.

-In terms of value proposition, they help sellers/real estate professionals to sell or lease a property in a timely manner, because of the amount of traffic they are receiving.
+Regarding value proposition, they help sellers/real estate professionals sell or lease a property on time because of the traffic they receive.

-Also, the value for potential buyers is being able to find the right property because of the large enough inventory they have.
+Also, the value for potential buyers is finding the right property because of their large enough inventory.

-So, it’s a typical two-sided platform that needs to get a high amount of users from both sides.
+So, it’s a typical two-sided platform that needs many users from both sides.

 The Two Criteria for the Best Commercial Real Estate Listing Website

-Based on the value proposition from above, there are actually two main criteria with which you can qualify the best commercial real estate listing website.
+Based on the value proposition above, there are two main criteria with which you can qualify for the best commercial real estate listing website.

 From a buyer’s perspective, it’s the size of the inventory.

-The larger the property inventory, the higher the value for the potential buyers.
+The more extensive the property inventory, the higher the value for the potential buyers.

-Because the more traffic one particular listing receives, the higher the chances to generate buyer leads.
+Because the more traffic one particular listing receives, the higher the chances of generating buyer leads.

 The ideal and rather utopic situation for a seller or real estate professional would be to have no competing offers and that all the traffic will come to only their listing.

-But since the platform also wants to offer value to potential buyers, they need to have a certain searchable inventory size, which means, in turn, more competition for the seller/real estate professional and thus less traffic per month per listing.
+But since the platform also wants to offer value to potential buyers, they need to have a specific searchable inventory size, which means, in turn, more competition for the seller/real estate professional and, thus, less traffic per month per listing.

 The overall traffic needs to be shared between all competing offers.

-So it’s kind of a challenge for the platform to balance the two ways they create value for their two different types of users.
+So it’s a challenge for the platform to balance the two ways they create value for their two types of users.

-The criteria to determine the best commercial real estate listing website thus are:
+The criteria to determine the best commercial real estate listing website are thus:

 - The inventory size (for potential buyers)